Peak 9740 by Livingston Douglas

 This peak is not in the book.
 Published November 2024

 Peak 9740 is a rugged, rocky peak that sits east-southeast of [slightly-higher] Baldy Mountain (9,835 feet) in the Snake River Range.
 Both peaks tower over Palisades Creek to the southeast and both require a significant amount of elevation gain to reach them from Palisades Creek.
-The ridge traverse between them looks difficult is at least of Class 3 difficulty.
+The ridge traverse between them looks difficult is of at least Class 3 difficulty.
 USGS Thompson Peak

 Peak 9740 as viewed from midway up the south ridge (my ascent route).
 The summit is in dead center on the high ridgeline.
 Livingston Douglas Photo